KylesCorner/CSCI460/tools/README.md

 - Speedy Kernel Compiler: uses all processing cores for kernel compilation.
 - Grub Menu(fixed): Ahn's script with fixed syntax errors.
-- PA1A Zipper: script that zips files for submission/
+- PA1A Zipper: script that zips files for submission.
+- PA2A Zipper: ^
 - VIM config: my text editor of choice.

 Before you install any tools, install the dependencies.